MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 A [continuous export job](continuous-data-export.md) exports data to an [external table](../../query/schema-entities/externaltables.md) with a periodically run query.

-Under certain circumstances, the continuous export job should be configured with a [managed identity](../../../managed-identities-overview.md).
-W
+The continuous export job should be configured with a [managed identity](../../../managed-identities-overview.md) in the following scenarios:
 * When the external table uses impersonation authentication.
 * When the query references tables in other databases.
 * When the query references tables with row level security policy enabled.